mortezanaeimabadi/graylog-elastic-demo/README.md

 # graylog-elastic-demo
-A demo for querying elasticsearch which is running on docker container.
+A demo for querying elasticsearch which is running on docker container!